USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/1811.09847">paper</a> /
             <a href="http://staff.ustc.edu.cn/~juyong/RGBD_dataset.html">dataset</a>
             <p></p>
-            <p>In this paper, we propose a new CNN-based face recognition approach that incorporates such attributes into the training process.</p>
+            <p>In this project, we propose a new CNN-based face recognition approach that incorporates such attributes into the training process.</p>
         </td>
         </tr>
     </tbody>